sumancelestial/project-done/README.md

 ### Moodle(LMS) Mobile App Builder

-Application lets the user do customize the Moodle mobile app's color, icons, splash images by user interface
+This application lets the user do customize the Moodle mobile app's color, icons, splash images by user interface

 My Roles and Responsibilities